Singing in the Dark

 Directed by Max Nossek, Singing in the Dark stars the popular entertainer Moishe Oysher in his only English language film.
 Borscht belt comedian Joey Adams co-stars and produced.
 Academy Award-winning cinematographer Boris Kaufman (On The Waterfront) shot the film on location in New York City and in Berlin.

 While most of the action takes place in New York, the film includes extremely rare and poignant film material.
 Kaufman shot amid the remains of the Levetzow Synagogue in Berlin which was badly damaged during World War II and razed shortly after Singing in the Dark was shot.
 Built in 1914, the Levetzow Synagogue sat 2,000 people.
 On Yom Kippur 1941, the Gestapo converted the synagogue into a collection point for deportations.
 From there, more than 37,500 Jews living in Berlin were deported to extermination camps.

 NCJF Film Restoration

 Restoration was completed with funding from Linda Lipsett and Jules Bernstein and Kodak with additional support from the Wellfleet Foundation, Brandeis University, the Massachusetts Cultural Council and The National Center for Jewish Film's Reel Funders.

-Special Thanks: Saul Jeffee, Movielab, Inc., Hila Feil & Gerald Feil, ASC
+Special Thanks to Saul Jeffee, Movielab, Inc., Hila Feil & Gerald Feil, ASC